Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Maximum likelihood reconstruction with symmetric statistics

 The calculations are performed in three steps. (i) An initial spherically-symmetric reconstruction is estimated from the set of images by using only $l=0$ basis functions which can be done by least squares. (ii) A homogeneous reconstruction, i.e., a reconstruction in which all particles are assumed to be identical and have icosahedral symmetry, is performed.
 In terms of Section~\ref{sec:MLE}, this is the case where $p=1$, $\vc_i=\bar\vc$, and $\mathbf{V}=0_{N_c,N_c}$ so this algorithm is denoted by {\heterohomo}. (iii) A heterogeneous reconstruction, i.e., a reconstruction in which no particles are the same, is performed using the homogeneous reconstruction $\bar\vc$ as an initial condition.
 Two types of heterogeneous reconstruction are computed and contrasted.
 One type of reconstruction uses only the $p=1$ basis functions ({\heterosymparticles}), so that each instance of the particle has the icosahedral symmetry.
 The other type of reconstruction uses the full set of $p\in\{1,\dots,\Nirrep=5\}$ basis functions with the constraints of Section~\ref{sec:constraintsonthemomentsoftheweights} ({\heterosymstatistics}), so that no instance of the particle has the icosahedral symmetry but the first and second order statistics of the electron scattering intensity $\rho(\vx)$ do have the icosahedral symmetry.
-The {\heterohomo} followed by {\heterosymparticles} reconstructions used basis functions with $p=1$, $l\le 55$, and $q\le 20$ (1060 total basis functions) while the {\heterohomo} followed by {\heterosymstatistics} reconstructions used $p\in\{1,\dots,\Nirrep\}$, $l\le 10$, and $q\le 20$ (2020 total basis functions) where only smaller $l$ values can be used because of the substantially larger number of basis functions that occur when $p\in\{1,\dots,\Nirrep\}$ versus $p=1$.
+The purpose of Steps~(i) and~(ii) is to provide an initial condition for Step~(iii).
+Various versions of Steps~(i) and~(ii) have been used, e.g., switch from homogeneous to heterogeneous reconstructions at low resolution and then increase the resolution, without interpretable differences in the final reconstruction but we do not have a theory or comprehensive results that can be presented here.
+The {\heterohomo} followed by {\heterosymparticles} reconstructions used basis functions with $p=1$, $l\in\{0,1,\dots,55\}$, and $q\in\{1,2,\dots,20\}$ ($q$ indexes the radial basis functions $\psi_{p,\zeta,q}(x)$ (see (\ref{eq:radialexpansion})), 1060 total basis functions) while the {\heterohomo} followed by {\heterosymstatistics} reconstructions used $p\in\{1,\dots,\Nirrep\}$, $l\in\{1,2,\dots,10\}$, and $q\in\{1,2,\dots,20\}$ (2020 total basis functions) where only smaller $l$ values can be used because of the substantially larger number of basis functions that occur when $p\in\{1,\dots,\Nirrep\}$ versus $p=1$.
 Limited by our computer system, only diagonal $\mathbf{V}$ matrices are considered, which is the simplest case of utilizing all basis functions while guaranteeing the assumption of symmetric statistics.
 Even with a more powerful computer, estimation of full covariance matrices at the scale of $2020\times 2020$ would probably require regularization, perhaps a sparseness regularizer, and would probably not be done with a maximum likelihood estimator~\cite{WainwrightTibshiraniHastieStatisticalLearningWithSparsity2015}.